huangli712/ACFlow/docs/src/man/param.md

 *Definition:*

 > Restriction of the energy range of the calculated spectral functions.
+This features is implemented by the `StochAC`, `StochSK`, and `StochOM` solvers.
+In these solvers, the ``\delta`` or `box` functions, which are used to mimic the spectral functions, were restricted to live out of the given energy range.

 *Type:*